770 Eastern Parkway: Tunnel incident

-Ownership dispute and discovery of unauthorized underground expansion

-Since at least the 2000s, the synagogue, located under 784 and 788 Eastern Parkway, has been subject to a dispute between the Agudas Chasidei Chabad (the umbrella organization for the worldwide Chabad-Lubavitch movement) and the Gabbaim, who are Messianic Chasidim and control day-to-day operations of the main synagogue.
-Though a court ruling in 2006 decided that full ownership of 770 belongs to Agudas Chasidei Chabad, ongoing legal disputes have prevented either party from altering the structure.

 In December 2023, an unauthorized underground digging was discovered connecting the main synagogue to a nearby unused mikveh.
 The New York Times reported that the tunnel was part of an attempted expansion of 770.
 In response, Chabad leadership closed the women's balcony on the floor above until the tunnel could be filled in and called in construction crews to flood the expansion with concrete.
 When workers tried to fill the tunnel on January 8, 2024, clashes broke out between Chabad messianists, who tried to prevent the tunnel from being filled, and the New York City Police Department (NYPD).
 The NYPD arrested nine people, and the building was temporarily closed pending a structural safety review.
 Footage of the January 8 incident and tunnel went viral on social media.

+Car ramming attack

+On the evening of January 28, 2026, a car repeatedly drove into an entrance of the building causing damage to the building.
+The driver was arrested by police, and the building was evacuated.
+The suspect was charged with attempted assault with a hate crime enhancement and other crimes.
+Police said the suspect had been to the synagogue and other synagogues before.
+According to eyewitnesses, the suspect had been to 770 a few weeks earlier where Chabad followers wrapped teffilin on him.
+The attack happened during a Chabad holiday, with thousands of teenagers attending the event.

+Ownership dispute

+The ownership dispute, formally known as Agudas Chasidei Chabad v.
+Congregation Lubavitch is a decades-long legal conflict over control of the main synagogue at 770 Eastern Parkway commonly referred to as the (large) Zal (Hebrew: הזאל) or the main shul.

+The dispute concerns the primary synagogue space located beneath 784 and 788 Eastern Parkway.
+The parties are Agudas Chasidei Chabad the central organization representing the Chabad-Lubavitch movement, and Congregation Lubavitch, a body composed of the synagogue's Gabboim, who oversee its day-to-day operations.

+In January 2024, a New York appellate court ruled that Agudas Chasidei Chabad retains control over the broader 770 Eastern Parkway properties, but reversed a lower court ruling regarding the synagogue itself, holding that Congregation Lubavitch could not be evicted from the main sanctuary.

+In June 2024, a subsequent appeal was denied, leaving the appellate court's ruling in place.